softlayer/softlayer-go/README.md

 ```

 ### Minimal
+This is an experimental feature.
 To update the list of minimal api calls:

 ```bash
 find  ~/go/src/github.ibm.com/softlayer/softlayer-cli/plugin/testfixtures/ -name '*.json' | grep -v "\-[0-9]" | grep -v .bluemix | awk -F "/" '{ print $12"::"$13 }' > min_filter.txt
 ```

+Or you can update min_filter.txt manually with `Service::Method` annotations.
+Everything in that list will be generated.
+For Required datatypes, currently you would need to update the `requiredDatatypes` in the `generator/minimal.go` file.
+Until I figure out a better way to do this, the minimal build currently generates ALL datatypes.

 ```bash
 go run ./tools minimal